Modern Slavery Act Statement

 Our day-to-day management is guided by a wealth of knowledge and expertise from all its staff both from an operational and a support office function.

-Bright Horizons is accountable for its actions and decisions and ensures that learning is implemented from any situation across the whole of the Bright Horizons family including its commitment to preventing modern slavery and human trafficking.
+Bright Horizons is accountable for its actions and decisions and ensures that learning is implemented from any situation across the whole of the Bright Horizons UK family including our efforts to prevent modern slavery and human trafficking.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps Bright Horizons Family Solutions Limited (and its affiliated group companies) have taken and will continue to take to address the risk of modern slavery or human trafficking occurring within its business.